kindelia/Kindelia/WHITEBOOK.md

 programs [citation], making it unpractical: devs must either verify the generated bytecode, which is extremely hard and laborious, or compile a proof language such as Idris, which results in expensive EVM contracts.
-Thanks to the HVM, Kindelia is able to perform beta reduction and pattern-matching natively, making functional programs much cheaper, which, in turn, makes formally verified contracts economically viable.
+Thanks to the HVM, K-Chan is able to perform beta reduction and pattern-matching natively, making functional programs much cheaper, which, in turn, makes formally verified contracts economically viable.